Moments-of-Space/rq-scheduler/README.rst

 RQ Scheduler
 ============

+*Forked from original by Moments of Space to include Retry functionality present in Python RQ*

 `RQ Scheduler <https://github.com/rq/rq-scheduler>`_ is a small package that adds job scheduling capabilities to `RQ <https://github.com/nvie/rq>`_, a `Redis <http://redis.io/>`_ based Python queuing library.